khofstetter94/khofstetter94.github.io/class-201/201-class-02-reading-notes.md

         (age >= 21)

-Note that an operand can be an expression, where each expression evaluates into a single value to be compared.
+- Note that an operand can be an expression, where each expression evaluates into a single value to be compared.
 This can be done by setting variables as different values, then using an arithmetic operator to combine the values, then use a comparision operator to compare the two resulting values.
-Example:

 - **Logical operators** - allow comparision of results of more than one comparison operator.
 On either side of the logical operator, two different expressions use different comparision operators to return a value, these two values are then compared with the logical operator between them.
 With '&&' both values need to be true. '&&' logical 'and', '||' logical 'or', '!' logical 'not'.
 Logical expressions read left to right, once a 'true' value is read, the reading stops and the value is true.